-M104 more commonly known as the Sombrero Galaxy is a spectacular, almost edge-on, spiral galaxy located in Virgo.
-At magnitude +8.4, the Sombrero appears in binoculars as a small patch of nebulosity.
-Its most striking feature - visible in medium/large sized amateur scopes - is a ring of thick dust that encapsulates the bulge of the galaxy, giving the appearance of a Sombrero hat.
-Many astronomers regard M104 as the finest of all galaxies in Virgo.
+M104, more commonly known as the Sombrero Galaxy, is a spectacular almost edge-on spiral galaxy in Virgo.
+At magnitude +8.4, it appears in binoculars as a small patch of nebulosity.
+Its most striking feature, which is visible in medium/large size amateur scopes, is a ring of thick dust encapsulating the galaxy bulge that gives it the appearance of a Sombrero hat.
+Many astronomers regard M104 as the finest of all the Virgo galaxies.

 Pierre Méchain discovered M104 on May 11, 1781.
-A couple of years later he described the galaxy in a letter to Johann Bernoulli and subsequently it was published in the Berliner Astronomisches Jahrbuch (Berlin Astronomy Year Book).
-Charles Messier made hand-written notes about this and five other objects but none were included in the final published catalogue version.
-The Sombrero Galaxy was finally added to the "official" catalogue in 1921 with the other five "missing" items (M105 to M109) added a few years later.
+A couple of years later he described it in a letter to Johann Bernoulli and later it was published in the Berliner Astronomisches Jahrbuch (Berlin Astronomy Year Book).
+Charles Messier made some hand-written notes about the galaxy and five other objects, but none were included in his final published catalogue.
+It was finally added to the "official" catalogue in 1921 and the remaining "missing" items, (M105 to M109), were included a few years later.

-M104 was one of the first galaxies to have its spectra and velocity measured by Vesto Slipher in 1912.
-He noted that the object was redshifted and therefore receding from us, the current accepted rate being 900 km/s.
-Slipher's redshift calculation of M104 along with similar observations from other galaxies pointed towards an expanding Universe, hence providing a key piece of evidence for the Big Bang Theory.
+In 1912, M104 was one of the first galaxies to have its spectra and velocity measured by Vesto Slipher.
+He noted that the object was redshifted and therefore receding from us.
+The current accepted rate is 900 km/s.
+Slipher's calculations along with measurements from other galaxies pointed towards an expanding Universe, providing a key piece of evidence for the Big Bang Theory.

-The Sombrero Galaxy is located very close to the constellation boundary between Virgo and Corvus.
-It's positioned 11.5 degrees directly west of Spica (α Vir - mag. +1.0) and 6 degrees northeast of delta Crv (δ Crv - mag. +2.9).
-The stars chi Vir (χ Vir - mag. +4.7), psi Vir (ψ Vir - mag. +4.8) and 21 Vir (mag. +5.5) form a faint naked-eye triangle just north of M104.
+The Sombrero Galaxy is located very close to the constellation boundary with Corvus.
+It's positioned 11.5 degrees directly west of Spica (α Vir - mag. +1.0) and 6 degrees northeast of delta Corvi (δ Crv - mag. +2.9).
+Just north of M104 is a faint naked-eye triangle formed by stars chi Virginis (χ Vir - mag. +4.7), psi Virginis (ψ Vir - mag. +4.8) and 21 Virginis (mag. +5.5).

 It's best seen during the months of March, April and May.

-Through 7x50 or 10x50 binoculars, M104 is visible under dark skies as a small, round patch of nebulosity.
+Through 7x50 or 10x50 binoculars, M104 is visible under dark skies as a small round patch of nebulosity.
 The galaxy is easy to observe with almost any telescope.
-A 100mm (4-inch) scope under good seeing conditions will hint at a dark band within the structure.
-When seen through larger 200mm (8-inch) scopes, M104 appears as a flattened saucer with a large bulge bisected by a dark lane.
-Even larger amateur instruments of the order of 250mm (12-inch) aperture reveal a bright nucleus, extensive halo and the dark dusk lane extending outwards on both sides.
+A 100mm (4-inch) scope under good seeing conditions hints at dark markings within the structure.
+When seen through larger 200mm (8-inch) reflectors, M104 appears as a flattened saucer with a large centre bulge bisected by the dark dust lane.
+Even larger amateur instruments of the order of 250mm (12-inch) aperture or greater reveal a bright nucleus, extensive halo and the dark dusk lane which extends outwards on both sides.
 On good nights, the Sombrero Galaxy is a spectacular sight.

 M104 covers 8.6 x 4.2 arc minutes of apparent sky.
 It's located 30 million light-years distant, which corresponds to an actual diameter of 75,000 light-years.
 The galaxy is estimated to contain about 100 billion stars.
-It contains a reasonable large number of globular clusters, as many as 2,000.
-M104 is also the dominant member of a small group of galaxies known as the M104 group or NGC 4594 group.
+It also contains a reasonable large number globular clusters (approx. 2,000).
+It's the dominant member of a small group of galaxies known as the M104 group or NGC 4594 group.

 M104 Data Table